 The forum’s website includes a listing of the network members based on their expertise.
 The categories include the general fields of groundwater, surface water, wildlife, agriculture, social and economic systems and institutions and administrative systems.
 Experts can also be sorted by specialty categories, such as water quality, managed aquifer recharge, public policy, climate change and infrastructure development.

-To encourage networking and more efficient communication, the network uses a Slack channel to share information and resources.
+To encourage networking and more efficient communication, the network uses the Binational Waters Network to share information and resources.
 And because of their growing roster of purpose-driven conversation events, the forum members have developed a blog for their discussions.

 The forum has also hosted virtual events via Zoom with great success.
 It hosted its first conference, the “U.S.-Mexico Transboundary Groundwater Conference: Where We Are and the Way Forward,” in October 2020.
 The theme of the conference was “Innovation and Creativity: Strategies for Unprecedented Challenges.”
 It was well attended with 140-150 participants the first day and 120 the second day.